 We all exist in the generation where wireless devices are widespread.
 Everything is going wireless, like the internet, phones, etc. This technology provides better adaptability with higher speeds and has more capabilities.
-Here in this chapter, we will see how this connectivity works along with their use.
+Here in this chapter, we will see how this connectivity works along with its use.

 What Do We Mean by the Term Bluetooth Technology?

-In simple terms, Bluetooth means a wireless technology invented by dutch engineer Jaap Haartsen in 1994.
+In simple terms, Bluetooth is a wireless technology invented by dutch engineer Jaap Haartsen in 1994.
 This technology allowed us to use electronic devices with complete freedom, which was impossible to use unhandy cables connecting to our devices.

 By 1994, Bluetooth technology had developed with the help of Ericsson Mobile Communications.
 Its main objective was to find an alternative to cable-based communication between mobile phones and other devices.
 The 1.2 standard was its first version.
 Later, more versions of Bluetooth were released, such as 2.0+EDR, with a data rate of 3 Mbps, 3.0+HS, with a speed of 24 Mbps, and its latest version, 4.0.

 How Does Bluetooth Work?

 Bluetooth is a wireless transmitting technology that needs to be paired with another external device, resulting in both devices relying on each other.
 Mr. Jaap Haartsen thus formulated it on the simple principle of transferring and receiving data using radio waves.